 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 LY 487379 hydrochloride

-Positive allosteric modulator selective for mGlu2 receptors.
+LY 487379 hydrochloride is a positive allosteric modulator selective for mGlu2 receptors.
 Potentiates glutamate-stimulated [35S]GTPγS binding (EC50 values are 1.7 and > 10 μM for mGlu2 and mGlu3 receptors respectively).
 Devoid of any activity at mGlu5 and mGlu7 receptors.
 Promotes cognitive flexibility in a rat model.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|